Hjorthmedh/RGCmorphology/ms/intro.md

 ### Determining typical and atypical cells

-To assess the confidence in the classification, we used the posterior probability from the Naïve Bayes classifier.
+We used the maximal posterior probability from the Naïve Bayes classifier as a measure of "confidence" in classifications.
 To classify each neuron, we withheld it from the training set, using the leave-one-out technique.
-Following the methodology established by @Khan2001-71f we plotted the most typical RGC of each type, which was defined as the one with the highest posterior probability.
+Following the methodology established by
+@Khan2001-71f we plotted the most typical RGC of each type, which was defined as the one with the highest posterior probability.
 We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type.

 # Results